davorg/pinboard/README.md

 # pinboard

-I've started playing with Pinboard.in and, in particular, its API.
+I've started playing with [Pinboard](https://pinboard.in/) and, in particular, its API.
 This repo is a dumping ground for anything I write that seems vaguely useful.

 I'm largely a Perl programmer, so these programs will mostly be in Perl.
 I've been using [WWW::Pinboard](https://metacpan.org/pod/WWW::Pinboard) which is a Perl library that wraps